SciTools/iris/docs/iris/src/whatsnew/latest.rst

   support. (:pull:`3513`)

 * `Bill Little`_ improved the developer set up process.
-Configuring Iris and :ref:`installing_from_source` as a developer, with all the required package dependencies is now easier with our curated conda environment YAML files.
+Configuring Iris and :ref:`installing_from_source` as a developer with all the required package dependencies is now easier with our curated conda environment YAML files.
   (:pull:`3812`)